DrugLover/Multibranch-DG-EEG/README.md

 # Multibranch-DG-EEG
-Public code for "Domain Generalization through Latent Distribution Exploration for Motor Imagery EEG Classification" will be published as soon as the manusript is accepted
+Public code for "Domain Generalization through Latent Distribution Exploration for Motor Imagery EEG Classification"

+Will be published as soon as the manusript is accepted